ud-turkic/udtw25/index.md

 for [Turkic languages](https://en.wikipedia.org/wiki/Turkic_languages).
-The workshop will be held as a half-day workshop at [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana on 26 September 2025.
+The workshop will be held as a half-day workshop at [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana on 26 August 2025.
 We also aim to facilitate online participation.

 The focus of the workshop will be _consistent_ annotations